AlessioGr/NotQuests-Docs/docs/documentation/types/objectives.md

 :::info Description

 **Completed when:** You escort an NPC to another NPC.
-When the objective is unlocked, the NPC you need to escort spawns at your location and starts following you.
+When the objective is unlocked, the NPC you need to escort spawns at your location (or a specified spawn location) and starts following you.
 You will need to get close to the destination NPC and then right-click the destination NPC while the escort NPC is close to you.

 **Command Arguments:**

 - **`<NPC to escort>`** - ID of the Citizens NPC the player has to escort
 - **`<Destination NPC>`** - ID of the destination Citizens NPC to whom the player has to escort the NPC to
+- **`(flags)`** - Optional flags
+  - `--spawnLocation <Location X, Y, Z>` - If you set this flag, the NPC you need to escort will always spawn at this location.
+Otherwise, it will always spawn at the player's current location

-**Example command:** `/qa edit ooo objectives add EscortNPC 1 2`
+**Example command:** `/qa edit questname objectives add EscortNPC 1 2`

 :::